Updated: Feb 21

 Investopedia website says, “A breakout is a stock price moving outside a defined support or resistance level with increased volume.
 A breakout trader enters a long position after the stock price breaks above resistance or enters a short position after the stock breaks below support.”

 In image 1, the price broke the resistance trend line with high volumes.
+At the time of breakout, the volatility of the stock will be high.

 Similarly, if the price breaks the support trend line, few recognize it as a breakdown.